Northern delights for the whole family

 As a Lancashire lass, childhood holidays were either spent heading north to the Lakes, or south-west to Wales.
 An unwritten rule forbade us from venturing across the Pennines into the ‘enemy’ territory of Yorkshire.
 Our easterly aversion meant not only did we miss out on the beautiful White Rose county but the wonders of Northumberland remained shrouded in mystery.
 It was time to put that right...

 Recent holidays with my own family have mostly been spent looking for ways to entertain children with varying interests (watersports, history, shopping) and skin tones – two members of our clan have red hair, meaning breaks at sun-drenched foreign resorts are not very popular.
-What could be better then, than a trip to England’s North East, which not only boasts a couple of the country’s most iconic cities, some majestic castles and an international watersports centre, but a mixed climate with warm rather than hot summers.
+What could be better then, than a road trip to England’s North East, which not only boasts a couple of the country’s most iconic cities, some majestic castles and an international watersports centre, but a mixed climate with warm rather than hot summers.

 Our first stop was at Old Hartley Club site which is perched on top of a cliff and offered wonderful views of St Mary’s Island and its lighthouse from our pitch.